cirosantilli/bash-cheat/readme.md

+simple bash scripts, and general linux how-tos

 # Note to myself

+Bash is evil:

+- has evil quoting
-Bash is evil, has evil quoting, evil to get values out of functions, evil to do list operations and does not cross operating systems.
+- evil to get values out of functions
+- does not cross operating systems.

-Bash has 2 good things: find and pipes.
+Bash has 2 good things:
+- pipes

+(find was the second, but after I learnt python and about ack, I changed my mind)

+I shall only do extremelly simple stuff with bash, and nothing more than that!

 Now that I warned myself, to the bash!